 With the cases of mental illness on the rise, researchers, communities and corporations are now looking for new alternatives to medicine and traditional therapy methods to maintain work-life balance.
 And group drumming has emerged as a very effective activity for the same.

 I remember the first Drum Circle that I attended about two years ago, it felt like a magic spell, I felt deeply connected with the group, the feeling I had back then remains my closest association to the word Harmony to date.
+It was one of the most effective Stress Reducing Activities I’ve been a part of.
 Later I found, there are numerous scientific and psychological studies reaffirming the empowering and healing effects of group drumming, studies that claim how drumming helps

 – Aman Joshi